r4yan2/peaks/README.md

 #### Cmake

-If you still don't have it installed cmake needs to be gathered first
+First of all install cmake if you still don't have it
 ```bash
 apt install cmake
 ```

 NTL, GMP and OpenPGP can be compiled running
-By default they will be installed in a local directory `lib`, so to not mess up with your base system

 ```bash
 BUILD=Release ./compile_libraries.sh
 ```

+By default they will be installed in a local directory `lib`, so to not mess up with your base system

-To compile the keyserver:
+In order to compile the keyserver:

 ```bash
 mkdir build && cd build/ \